 The number of nuns wanting to participate in the Jang Gonchoe is increasing steadily.
 At the Jang Gonchoe at Dolma Ling Nunnery & Institute in 2017, 376 nuns from 8 nunneries in India and Nepal took part in the event.

-An average of 7 nunneries take part each year.
+An average of 7 nunneries takes part each year.
 All nunneries are welcome to join when they can.
-The main obstacle to wider participation is funding – for travel, food and accommodation for nuns to attend.
-To support this year’s debate event, you can make a donation here.
+The main obstacle to wider participation is funding – for travel, food, and accommodation for nuns to attend.

 Since 2011, a nuns’ committee formed with two representatives from each participating nunnery has taken responsibility for making all the plans and arrangements for the session.
 The venue of the Jang Gonchoe site is rotated among the participating nunneries.
 It costs more when the debate session is held in Nepal or in South India because most of the nunneries are situated in North India.